Gayheart-Dankwah/Forcasting-Sticker-Sales/README.md

   *  Product
   *  num_sold - number of stickers sold
 # Exploratory Data Analysis
-The EDA section includes the following analyses:
+The EDA section includes the following analysis:

 ### Univariate Analysis
 Explores the distribution of individual features using visualizations.